The-Talik/Red-Wizards-Extended-Endgame/README.md

 ## Changelog

+### 1.1.4
+- Number of large asteroids in a sector shown on sector map
+- Space Pilot bonuses are applied when no fleet members are present (even if you control a fleet)
+- Fixed a bug where disabled equipment would poof out of existence.

 ### 1.1.3
-- Too many installed equipments will disable them rather than remove them
+- Too many installed equipments will disable them rather than remove them (buggy)
 - Inventory shows quantity needed for quests
 - Split project into RWEE + RWMM (resource injection framework)
 - Hephaestus set to Epic